thingsSDK/guides.thingssdk.com/examples/hello_world.md

 # Hello, World!

 Every new thingsSDK project starts with a _Hello, World!_ example.
-The "Hello, World!" of electronics is a blinking LED.
+The "Hello, World!" of electronics is a blinking LED (light).

-Each ESP8266 has a blue LED (light) that's connected to a the `D2` pin.
+Each ESP8266 has a blue LED that's connected to a the `D2` pin.
+Pins can be programatically triggered.
+In this example the `digitalWrite` function is called which will eather switch the LED on or off.

 ```javascript
 var isOn = false;